 Offer Additional Support and Training

 Consider offering online or self-paced training your staff can access at any time.
-Connecteam, for example, enables you to create digital courses that deskless workers can access from any mobile device.
+Connecteam, for example, is an employee training app that enables you to create digital courses that deskless workers can access from any mobile device.
 You may want to offer training on:

 - Safety, since some shift workers may experience a heightened risk of fatigue and may be at greater risk of injury.